ravi-ivar-7/choco/docs/readme.md

 ## 📌 Overview

-Choco makes it easy for your group to stay logged in to a shared AlgoZenith account with permission, without everyone having to log in manually all the time.
+Choco makes it easy for your group to stay logged in to a shared web platform account with permission, without everyone having to log in manually all the time.

 **It:**
 1. Checks if your current token is still valid.
 2. If not, fetches the latest approved token from the Choco backend.
-3. If no valid token exists, lets you log in directly to AlgoZenith.
+3. If no valid token exists, lets you log in directly to the web platform.
 4. Stores the updated token in the backend (encrypted) for teammates to use.

 ---

 ## 🎯 Goals
-- Smooth, secure multi-user access for a shared AlgoZenith account.
+- Smooth, secure multi-user access for a shared web platform account.
 - No raw cookies stored in browsers — tokens handled server-side.
 - Only members explicitly added to the Choco team can access the shared token.
 - Audit logs for all token updates.